-Generally, there are three stages of schooling: primary school with grades one to four; basic secondary school from grades five through nine; and upper secondary school up to grade 12.
+Generally, there are three stages of schooling: primary school with grades one to four; basic secondary school from grades five through nine; and upper secondary school which goes up to grade 12.

 Public schools in Moscow

 Public school education is free to both Russian and foreign citizens.
-Parents would just pay for meals and school uniforms.
+Parents only pay for meals and school uniforms.

-Classrooms tend to have many students.
-Quality of state schools is debatable.
-However, regardless, expats tend to opt for international schools because the language of instruction in state schools is mainly in Russian.
-This means, especially for older students that do not speak Russian, that this option is not feasible.
+The quality of state schools is debatable, and classrooms tend to have many students.
+Regardless, expats tend to opt for international schools because the language of instruction in state schools is mainly Russian.
+This means, especially for older students that do not speak Russian, this option is often not feasible.

 Private schools in Moscow

 Private schools are less common than state schools.
-They provide the same Russian curriculum and instruct mainly in Russian, however, class sizes are smaller.
+They provide the same Russian curriculum and teach mainly in Russian, but class sizes are smaller.
 Private schools are not free but are less expensive than international schools.
-The options for expat education in Moscow remain limited to international schools.
+Due to the language barrier, however, the options for expat education in Moscow remain mostly limited to international schools.

 International schools in Moscow

 Most international schools in Moscow are expensive.
 Curriculum models range from those that follow American or British teaching systems to ones that combine the Russian curriculum with international curricula.
-Many offer the International Baccalaureate (IB).
-There are several English-language schools to choose from, and there is also a German school, Korean school and Indian school.
-Most of these schools compete against each other in sports and in other extra-curricular activities.
+Alternatively, some offer the International Baccalaureate.
+There are several English-language schools to choose from, as well as schools teaching the German, French and Indian curricula.

 Demand for the most prestigious schools can be high, and long waiting lists are to be expected.
 For this reason, expat parents moving to Moscow should attempt to enrol their children as early as possible.

-There are limited schooling options for children with disability in Moscow.
-However, efforts to develop the school system for those with disability are being made to avoid excluding children.
+There are limited schooling options for children with disabilities in Moscow.
+That said, efforts to develop the school system for those with disabilities are being made to avoid excluding these children.
 International schools are aiming to improve the possible support they could give.
-The Anglo-American School of Moscow makes provisions of learning support, occupational therapy and speech programmes to enable students with mild to moderate learning disabilities to continue their education.
+The Anglo-American School of Moscow, for example, makes provisions of learning support, occupational therapy and speech programmes to enable students with mild to moderate learning disabilities to continue their education.

 Homeschooling in Moscow

 Homeschooling is becoming more and more common in Moscow, especially in comparison to the rest of the country.
-Expat parents must follow certain regulations, one that they must enrol their child into a licensed school which acts as a supervising body.
-In some cases, whilst being homeschools, children are entitled to resource provisions such as books.
+Expat parents must follow certain regulations.
+One such regulation is that they must enrol their child into a licenced school which acts as a supervising body.
+In some cases, homeschooled children can get access to resource provisions such as books.
 The school can also act as the exam centre when children must write formal exams.